adamfitz/bash-scripting/README.md

 - install_frr_deb8.sh - script to install and configure frrouting (from git repo) on debian 8

 - ansible_install_ubuntu.sh - installs ansible from Ubuntu PPA (works with ubuntu/debian)

+- dir_clean.sh - bulk delete a list of directories from a file